FlyingDomotic/FF_SmsServer/README.md

 It may also have external watchdog circuit (https://github.com/FlyingDomotic/FF_Watchdog being a good idea).

-It uses FF_WebServer (https://github.com/FlyingDomotic/FF_WebServer) to implement a fully asynchronous Web server,
+It uses FF_WebServer (https://github.com/FlyingDomotic/FF_WebServer) to implement a fully asynchronous Web server with:
+	- MQTT connection
-	- with MQTT connection, Arduino and Web OTA,
+	- Arduino and Web OTA
-	- telnet serial debug,
-	- serial and syslog trace,
-	- external hardware watchdog,
-	- and local file system to host user and server files.
+	- local file system to host user and server files
+	- file and/or browser based settings
+	- full file editor/upload/download
+	- optional telnet or serial or MQTT debug commands
+	- optional serial and/or syslog trace
+	- optional external hardware watchdog
+	- optional Domoticz connectivity

 Used ESP8266 PIN:
 	- D1 connected on isolation relay or A6 reset pin (optional)